 The customer today is spoilt for choice and the increasing competition just makes it more important for companies to differentiate themselves.
 Apart from innovation, another important way to stand out from the crowd is communicating with the customer.
 This is where sales and marketing professionals come in.
 Communicating with the customer would primarily consist of marketing which would include brand management, market research and advertising and sales which is a different function in itself.
 Let us now have a look at most popular Job profiles after MBA in Marketing.
-We thank Mr. Shanu Agrawal, IMT Ghaziabad 2008 Alumnus and currently working with Idea Cellular for all the inputs to make this article a big value add to all our readers.

 Job Profiles After MBA in Marketing